 Interestingly, in addition to creating stronger muscles and denser bones, the enzymatic and hormonal processes created by strength training do other things in the body — your body is efficient, and almost every hormone and signaling pathway has multiple uses.
 These ‘side effects’ create a variety of other positive changes in the brain, central nervous system, and endocrine (hormonal) systems.
 As a result, your entire body (and your brain!) get the benefit of strength training; not just your muscles.

 But, in order to keep triggering these processes and increasing fitness, you have to create progressive overload, where you keep slightly increasing the amount of work you do each time you do the movements to the movements.
-So, unless you continue to push your work capacity as it increases you’ll trigger smaller and smaller biochemical cascades, leading to less and and less progress over time.1This is — of course — a massive simplification of how these recovery and adaptation processes work to make the body stronger and better, but the full version is the subject of multi-hundred-page books with section headings like “Neurotrophic Factors and Strength Adaptation,” “The Repeated Bouts Effect,” “Hormonal Changes In Peripheral Blood,” and “The Signaling Pathways Governing Osteoblast Proliferation,” so we’ll be going with the simple version for today’s purposes.
+So, unless you continue to push your work capacity as it increases you’ll trigger smaller and smaller biochemical cascades, leading to less and and less progress over time.1This is — of course — a massive simplification of how these recovery and adaptation processes work to make the body stronger and better, but the full version is the subject of multi-hundred-page books with section headings like “Neurotrophic Factors and Strength Adaptation,” “The Repeated Bouts Effect,” “Endocrine Signaling In Peripheral Tissues,” and “The Pathways Governing Osteoblast Proliferation,” so we’ll be going with the simple version for today’s purposes.

 If you’re not creating progressive overload, you’re not strength training, period.
 Even if you’re using weights — there are a number of exercise modalities that involve weights or extra resistance that can be useful and valuable in other contexts (and can even build strength in the untrained), but without progressive overload, they’re not strength training, and they won’t give you the benefits of strength training.
 To quote strength coach Mark Rippetoe: